OsaPL/Versus-Brawl/notes.md

 [h1]0.7:[/h1]
 This is a big one, with focus on actually getting new content polished, and making mapping a lot better.
-Some of these were already included in 0.5.9 pre-release [b]Added Nidhogg, CTF, Race gamemodes![/b]
+Some of these changes/additions were already included in 0.5.9 pre-release, they have been fixed up and polished since.
+(skipped 0.6, since I didnt want to push another update without any new content) [b]Added Nidhogg, CTF, Race gamemodes![/b]
+- Some of these were already available, but were reworked/enhanced a lot
+- also, they now come with actually finished maps...

 [b]Added new playable maps:[/b]
 - Sand Fortress, CTF
 - Purple Dreams, Nidhogg
+- Lava Tower, Race (WIP)

 [b]Maps reworked:[/b]
-- Imperial sewers, is now finished
+- Imperial sewers, is now a finished map
-- Dank cave, now a TAG map, with some visual touchups
+- Dank cave, now a TAG map, with many visual touchups
 - Gods Exile, touched up and converted into a DM map

 [b]Weapons additions:[/b]